toomanyedwards/wifi-location-sensing-monitor/README.md

 9. Wireless should now be connected and show signal strength
 10. To verify setup.
 Telnet into 192.168.1.1 and ping a well known domain (e.g. - cnn.com)

+## Configuring the Monitor Interface

+The following section describes how to configure the wifi monitor interface that is used for monitoring network traffic.

+1. Browse to Network>Wifi>Add
+2. Select "Monitor" mode
+3. Select "lan" network
+4. Click "Save and Apply"

+## Installing tcpdump

+Convective Core Wifi Location Sensing Monitors require that *tcpdump* be installed on the monitor machine.
+The following describes the installation steps.

+1. Telnet into 192.168.1.1
+2. Run: opkg update
+3. Run: opkg install tcpdump
+4. Verify the installation by running: *tcpdump -i wlan0-1"*
+5. tcpsump should start and you should see the network traffic captured by the monitor interface